openbabel/documentation/FileFormats/SMILES_format.rst

 -t  *Molecule name only*
--x  *append X/Y coordinates in canonical-SMILES order* -C  *'anti-canonical' random order (mostly for testing)* -f <atomno>  *Specify the first atom*
+-x  *append X/Y coordinates in canonical-SMILES order* -C  *'anti-canonical' random order (mostly for testing)* -o <ordering>  *Output in user-specified order*

+     Ordering should be specified like 4-2-1-3 for a 4-atom molecule.
+     This gives canonical labels 1,2,3,4 to atoms 4,2,1,3 respectively, so that atom 4 will be visited first and the remaining atoms visited in a depth-first manner following the lowest canonical labels.
+-R  *Do not reuse bond closure symbols*
+-f <atomno>  *Specify the first atom*

      This atom will be used to begin the SMILES string.